BuRhAn5352/BuRhAn5352/README.md

 Six real case studies.
 Real deployments.
 No demo theatre.

-If you need AI built properly, you know where to find me. *(Hint: not the Batphone.)*
+If you need AI built properly — you know where to find me.

 ---

-## 🌙 The Human Behind the Mask
+## 🌙 off the clock

 I write poetry.
-Not the soft kind — the kind that makes you reread the last line twice and feel something you weren't ready for.
+Not the soft kind — the kind that makes you reread the last line twice.

-I play cricket and chess like I have something to prove — because I do.
+Cricket and chess.
+Always.

 The best engineers feel things deeply.
 It's why the work has weight.

-*Even Batman had Alfred.
-I have dark roast coffee and Stack Overflow.*

 ---

-## 📊 The Bat-Stats
+## 📊 bat-stats

 <div align="center">